 SIP or Lumpsum.
-Which is Better for Debt MF?
+Which is Better for Debt Mutual Funds?

 Debt mutual funds allow investments through SIP as well as lumpsum.
 However, in the debt funds, the NAV grows regularly as the risk associated is quite lower hence lumpsum can be a better mode to invest as interest rates will be applicable on more units if the investment is done at one go.
 Although, investing through SIP can restrict the financial burden on the investor but units will be purchased in instalments and some units will gain higher returns than others.
 SIP is considered a better option in equity mutual funds but in a low-risk fund, lumpsum investment can be more beneficial.
 If a debt scheme has high risk, SIP is more likely to be a better investment mode.

 Who Should Invest in Debt Funds?

 Debt mutual funds have a low-risk portfolio and are less prone to volatility.
 These funds are most suitable for conservative investors to gain capital appreciation.
 Debt schemes are most suitable for every kind of investor whose investment tenure is less than 3 years.
 It is an optimum alternative to bank deposits or FDs as the returns are much higher.
 Debt mutual funds can also be used to park the surplus cash as a lumpsum as it can be risky to invest a higher amount in equities.
 The option of STP can also be chosen to invest the corpus periodically from a debt funds to equity funds.

 FAQ on Debt Funds

-What is the minimum and maximum limit to invest in a debt fund?The investment in a debt mutual fund can be started from Rs 500.
+What is the minimum and maximum limit to invest in a debt mutual funds?The investment in a debt mutual funds can be started from Rs 500.
 There is no limit on the maximum investment amount.